BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Career Progression

-The children grown on boats won't have any education or experience of any land-based professions, unlike in traditional villages where usually only the boys would become fishermen and the girls would learn gathering and handicrafts.
-The children are very unlikely to adopt any terrestial professions.
-The most likely other carreer options are paid rower on a war or trade ship, or a shipmaker.
+The children grown on boats don't have any education or experience in any land-based professions, unlike in traditional villages, where usually only the boys would become fishermen and the girls would learn gathering and handicrafts.
+Thus the most likely career options besides fishing are paid rower on a war or a trade ship, or a shipmaker.
+However, some end up as beggars, thieves and slaves in the city.

 Perception